 You can't fight City Hall.
 Cops get blamed for bureaucratic nightmares that not only do they have no control over.
 This dysfunction screws good cops and there's nothing they can do about it.
 You think cops like working with (the very small minority of really) bad cops?
 Hell, no. But the system has no way to get rid of them.
 So you make do.
 You have to.
 And then you get pissed off when one bad cop who should have never made it out of the academy, should have been fired, should not have been promoted -- this guy?
 He actually admits his racist crimes, and somehow people consider him the good guy and blames everybody else who was forced to work through his misdeeds.

 I defend most police officers because I've been there.
 I've had to drive shifts with a car that couldn't go faster than 20 MPH.
 I've had to fill out forms.
 I've had to deal with citizens calling 911 to lie about me, I've had to work with cops I wouldn't trust as far as I can throw.

 So fix it, dammit.
-Good cops want to but can't.
+Good cops want to, but they can't.
 They're tools in this system.
 And yet every day they get up from their bad dreams and go to work.
 It doesn't matter how bad things get, police will do their job, most of them professionally.
 If one thing is true is for police, it's that cliche: "the show must go on."

 Maybe this DOB report will improve the department despite itself.
 Though I might be wrong, I doubt it.
 I suspect people will ignore this key section and just focus on eliminating discretionary proactive policing that saves lives.
 If policing has taught me nothing else, it's taught me that things can always get worse.
 Or, as has been said: "I have never seen a situation so dismal that a policeman couldn't make it worse."